 - Test and document learnings from the periodic running of the disaster recovery plan

-The last domain ensures organizations identify the relevant and applicable laws and regulations such as intellectual property rights, privacy and protection of personally identifiable information, and how they abide by them.
-It also includes how organizations mitigate the risk on non-compliance and penalties.
+The last domain ensures organizations identify the relevant and applicable laws and regulations, such as intellectual property rights, privacy and protection of personally identifiable information, and how they abide by them.
+It also includes how organizations mitigate the risk of non-compliance and penalties.

 - Proof to show access Control and restricted use of data

 - Periodic vulnerability and pen testing

 - Data protection, data retention and data classification policies on the company’s intranet

 Who is responsible for implementing Annex A controls?

 While the Infosec Officer (or team) will spearhead the implementation of controls and the organization’s compliance with ISO 27001 standard, the fundamental responsibility of implementing the Annex A controls vests on all the employees.
 Employees are the first line of defence in a security attack; therefore, it is a shared responsibility.

 Management buy-in is critical here.
 Therefore, the entire process of ISO 27001 implementation rests equally on management review and approval of policies and procedures at every decisive step.

 How to identify ISO 27001 Security Controls you should implement?